-Courses from the first four terms of the program of study, except for those included in the first-year comprehensive examination, are covered across two days of written exams, with students writing up to five hours per day.
-This set of exams will provide an opportunity for formative assessment of students' knowledge acquired in advanced Audiology courses, as well as their ability to integrate material from the first four terms of their program of study.
+Courses from the first five trimesters of the program of study, except for those included in the first- year comprehensive examination, are covered across two days of written exams, with students writing up to five hours per day.
+This set of exams will provide an opportunity for formative assessment of students' knowledge acquired in advanced Audiology courses, as well as their ability to integrate material from the first five trimesters of their program of study.
 Evaluation of each written exam is the responsibility of the instructor who presented the questions.
 Each exam question is evaluated using the same grading scale as that specified in the first year comprehensive exams.
-The consequences for an "incomplete" or "fail" grade are the same as those following the first-year exams.
+The consequences for an 'Incomplete' or 'Fail' grade are the same as those following the first-year exams.